-IT: Chapter Two stars James McAvoy, Bill Hader, Jessica Chastain, and Bill Skarsgard and was once again directed by Andy Muschietti.
+IT: Chapter 2 stars James McAvoy, Bill Hader, Jessica Chastain, and Bill Skarsgard and was once again directed by Andy Muschietti.
 It continues the adaptation of Stephen King’s novel of the same name and follows the members of the Losers Club as they return to Derry as adults.
 Once back, they must remember the past in order to have a shot at destroying Pennywise once and for all.
-Much like with Chapter One, I got to experience IT: Chapter Two in a way that very few people will be able to.
+Much like with Chapter One, I got to experience IT: Chapter 2 in a way that very few people will be able to.
 I got to watch it in Derry.

 Okay, so Derry isn’t real, but Stephen King did base that fictional town on the real-life city of Bangor.
 So, watching this movie a day before its official release in Bangor, surrounded by red balloons and Stephen King fans was pretty cool and definitely added to the atmosphere and experience of it all.
 IT: Chapter One is one of my favorite Stephen King adaptations, so I went into this sequel with pretty high expectations.
 The second half of the 1990 miniseries definitely leaves a bad taste in your mouth for this particular material, but I’m really happy to say that not only does Chapter Two greatly surpass the miniseries, but it’s basically on par with Chapter One.
 As a fan of movies and Stephen King, this pair of films have been such a refreshing change of pace from the typical mediocre King novel adaptations we’ve been getting for decades.